-× Pressing down this button creates a constrained multidimensional scaling.
+Pressing down this button creates a constrained multidimensional scaling.
 This mapping algorithm allows one to preserve the clustering structure in multidimensional scaling plots, making the interpretation of 2D and 3D MDS maps a lot easier and more consistent with the clustering solutions.
 Enabling this option allows one to use the MDS module to create maps of concepts similar to those suggested by Trochim, in its Concept Mapping procedure.

-- Pressing down this button displays lines to represent relationships between data points of the multidimensional scaling plot.
-When the button is down, a cursor will appear in a tool panel below the plot, allowing you to select the minimum association strengths to be displayed. - Pressing down this button creates a bubble plot where the areas of data points are proportional to the relative frequency of those items.
-This type of display is especially useful when you need to take into account a third variable, in this specific case the frequency of items, when interpreting the distance between data points. - This button is used to create a copy of the chart to the clipboard.
-When this button is clicked, a shortcut menu appears in which you can select whether the chart should be copied as a bitmap or as a metafile. - Press this button to append a copy of the graphic in the Report Manager.
+Pressing down this button displays lines to represent relationships between data points of the multidimensional scaling plot.
+When the button is down, a cursor will appear in a tool panel below the plot, allowing you to select the minimum association strengths to be displayed.

+Pressing down this button creates a bubble plot where the areas of data points are proportional to the relative frequency of those items.
+This type of display is especially useful when you need to take into account a third variable, in this specific case the frequency of items, when interpreting the distance between data points.

+This button is used to create a copy of the chart to the clipboard.
+When this button is clicked, a shortcut menu appears in which you can select whether the chart should be copied as a bitmap or as a metafile.

+Press this button to append a copy of the graphic in the Report Manager.
 A descriptive title will be provided automatically.
-To edit this title or to enter a new one, hold down the SHIFT keyboard key while clicking this button. - This button allows editing of various features of multidimensional scaling plots, such as the appearance of value labels and data points, chart and axes titles, the location of the legend, etc. (see Multidimensional Scaling Plot Options) - This button allows storing the displayed multidimensional scaling plot in a graphic file.
-QDA Miner supports three different file formats: .BMP (Windows bitmap files), .bmp (Portable Network Graphic compress files) and .JPG (jpeg compressed files). - Clicking this button prints a copy of the displayed chart.
+To edit this title or to enter a new one, hold down the SHIFT keyboard key while clicking this button.

+This button allows editing of various features of multidimensional scaling plots, such as the appearance of value labels and data points, chart and axes titles, the location of the legend, etc. (see Multidimensional Scaling Plot Options)

+This button allows storing the displayed multidimensional scaling plot in a graphic file.
+QDA Miner supports four different file formats: .BMP (Windows bitmap files), .bmp (Portable Network Graphic compress files) and .bmp (Jpeg compressed files) as well as .WSX a proprietary file format (QDA Miner Chart file).
+Charts stored in the latter format may be opened, further edited and customized using the Chart Editor external utility program.

+Clicking this button prints a copy of the displayed chart.